+- Sampling

+- Whole population

+- Mail

+- Telephone

 - On-Site

 - Structured

-- Whole population

 - Unstructured

-- Sampling

-- Telephone
+- Observation

 - Tests

-- Mail

-- Observation

 Various methods of evaluation will be used depending on the specific project.
 Clientele and stakeholders will be surveyed individually or in group settings.
 Stakeholder input will be collected during meetings such as workshops and conferences.